Getting started with object-centric process mining

 If your process involves many-to-many relationships (for example, one order with multiple invoices or deliveries), object-centric mining is the right approach.

-Case-centric follows a single “thread” of events.
-Object-centric connects events to all relevant objects, giving a realistic view of how processes actually work.
+Case-centric process mining follows a single “thread” of events, whereas object-centric process mining connects events to all relevant objects, giving a realistic view of how processes actually work.

-• Case-centric: Case-centric process mining examines a process from the viewpoint of a single case, such as one order or one invoice.
-Each event belongs to only one case, making it easy to analyze simple, linear processes, however, it can miss complexity when multiple objects interact.
+Case-centric: Case-centric process mining examines a process from the viewpoint of a single case, such as one order or one invoice.
+Each event belongs to a single case string.
+While optimized for linear workflows, this method omits operational complexities when multiple objects interact.

 For example, one case is one linear chain of events: